awsdocs/amazon-transcribe-developer-guide/doc_source/phi-id-batch.md

   1. For `Type`, specify either `CONVERSATION` or `DICTATION`\.

-  1. For `OutputBucketName`, specify the Amazon Simple Storage Service \(Amazon S3\) bucket where you want to store the transcription results\.
+  1. For `OutputBucketName`, specify the Amazon S3 bucket where you want to store the transcription results\.

   The following is an example request that uses the AWS SDK for Python \(Boto3\) to transcribe an audio file and identify the PHI of a patient\.